 The sGC stimulator class of compounds has one major participant besides us.
-Bayer/Merck have an active collaboration on sGC and may be targeting some of the same indications through a similar mechanism of action.
-They have one approved sGC stimulator, ADEMPAS® (riociguat), indicated for PAH and CTEPH and in clinical development for systemic sclerosis, and an investigational product, vericiguat, in clinical development for heart failure.
+Bayer/Merck have an active collaboration on sGC modulators and may be targeting some of the same indications through a similar mechanism of action.
+They have one approved sGC stimulator, ADEMPAS® (riociguat), indicated for PAH and CTEPH, and an investigational sGC stimulator, vericiguat, in clinical development for heart failure.
+In addition, they have three sGC activator programs in early clinical development for chronic kidney disease, pulmonary hypertension, and acute respiratory distress syndrome.